Skip to content

 The most natural and authentic leather: colored with transparent dyes that enhance the grain, like fine wood.

-It has visible imperfections (marks, scars): that's its charm.
+It has visible imperfections (marks, scars): this is its charm.

 🔸 Soft, breathable